derekntnguyen/epidemic-simulation/README.md

 The deterministic model of the epidemic simulation utilizes solve_ivp with equations given in dndt and jacobian given in function jacobian to simulate the epidemic.

-The stochastic model of the edpidemic simulation utilizes the gillespie algorith to simulate the epidemic.
+The stochastic model of the edpidemic simulation utilizes the gillespie algorithm to simulate the epidemic.